-More than 6,800 hectares are classified and protected under the 1930 law on natural monuments and sites.
-They form a mosaic of habitats favorable to the development of a varied biodiversity.
+More than 6,800 hectares are classified and protected under the Environmental Code.
+They form a mosaic of habitats favorable to the development of varied biodiversity.

-To adapt to the difficult conditions of these natural environments, plant and animal species show adaptations, strategies, and complex and surprising mechanisms that can be discovered on this page.
+To adapt to the difficult conditions of these natural environments, plant and animal species demonstrate complex and surprising adaptations, strategies and mechanisms.

-If the dune of Pilat has a desert aspect at its summit, it nevertheless shelters a varied biodiversity.
-At its foot, resurgences of fresh water allow the development of vegetation usually present at the edge of watercourses: yellow iris (Iris pseudacorus), reeds (Phragmites communis), willow (Salix atrocinerea)… This vegetation shows the tolerance of plants and their adaptation between semi-lacustrine, marine and dune environments.
+If the Dune du Pilat has a desert appearance at its summit, it nevertheless shelters a varied fauna and flora.
+At its foot, fresh water resurgences allow the development of vegetation usually present at the edge of watercourses: yellow iris (Iris pseudacorus), reeds (Phragmites communis), willow (Salix atrocinerea)...
+This vegetation shows the tolerance of plants and their adaptation between semi-lacustrine, marine and dune environments.

 Common name : oyat